 Conclusion

 Now that you have a comprehensive understanding of the area under the normal curve, take the next step and apply this knowledge to real-world problems.
 Practice calculating z-scores, using z-tables, and leveraging statistical software.
 Share your findings, discuss challenges, and collaborate with others in the field.
-The more you engage with these concepts, the more confident and proficient you will become in using the area under the normal curve to unlock valuable insights from data.
+The more you engage with these concepts, the more confident and proficient you will become in using the area under the normal curve to reach valuable insights from data.
 Don't just read about it – do it!